PeteH32/userAPI_flask/README.md

 Everything runs inside a Docker container, so you do not need to have Python3 or pip on your OSX machine.
 You just need Docker.

-- Mac OSX.
-That's what I tested on, but should also work on Windows 10 and Linux.
+- Mac OSX is what I tested on, but should also work on Windows 10 and Linux.
 - Install Docker and Docker-Compose

 ## Build and run